hunterxcobby/100-days-of-code/log.md

    - Incorporated timestamps (created_at and updated_at) to track when users are created and updated.

 3. **Explained File Organization, Modules, and Packages:**
-   - Discussed the differences between modules and packages.
+   - learned the differences between modules and packages.
    - Explored file organization strategies for a project.

 4. **Explained Absolute and Relative Import Paths:**